qiaochen/LLM_RAG_papers/README.md

 >      2) LLM's ability of
 >      Questions:
 >      1. Would the ability of something best included in the "meta knowledge of behaviors such as instruct-following, prompt understanding etc" ?
 >      If so, then it might be helpful to explicitly fine-tune models to better capture such knowledge (There is increasing research interest in this direction).
+>      2. Current practices optimize parametric retrivers and/or rerankers independently, can

 A technique gaining increasing attention: